uitsmijter/Documentation/content/general/quickstart.md

 ## Create the first Tenant

-In the project example we are setting up Uitsmijter for one domain and one company.
+In the project example, we are setting up Uitsmijter for one domain and one company.
 Only one tenant is needed.
-Examples for a multi-tenant setup is given in the [tenant and client configuration](/configuration/tenant_client_config) section.
+Examples for a multi-tenant setup are given in the [tenant and client configuration](/configuration/tenant_client_config) section.
-Our one and only tenant is called `portal`.
-For the configuration of this tenant we first create a new namespace to collect all overall settings there:
+Our single tenant is called `portal`.
+For the configuration of this tenant, we first create a new namespace to collect all overall settings:

 ```shell
 kubectl create ns portal
 ```

-In that namespace we will add the tenant.
-Therefore, we have to define it first:
+In that namespace, we will add the tenant.
+First, we need to define it:

 ```yaml
 ---